Guide to Gaming on Board Game Arena

 By MARK WILSON

-No online outlet has seen more increase in traffic than Board Game Arena (BGA) an online platform for playing board games.
-As I write this, BGA boasts in the neighborhood of 150 games, and the way games are scripted makes them easy to find others to play with and quickly play.
+As I write this, BGA boasts well over 300 games, and the way games are scripted makes them easy to find others to play with and quickly play.

 I’ve tried to absorb a lot of BGA in order to do this writeup, which has doubled as an excuse to learn a bunch of games to be able to teach them to my friends.
 Below is some of what I’ve learned to help streamline your BGA experience.